18 Best Types of Charts and Graphs for Data Visualization [+ Guide]

 These charts make the size of a group and how groups relate to each other more visually important than data changes over time.

-Area graphs can help your business to:
+Area charts can help your business to:

 • Visualize which product categories or products within a category are most popular.